 The final book I read was a paperback in my new house – Three Dark Crowns by Kendare Blake, which is the first book in the Three Dark Crowns series.
 This was a reread, but as it had been a while, it was good to revisit!
 The novel follows triplets Arsinoe, Katharine and Mirabella.
 Each sister has their own magical ability, making them deadly.
 Or so each queen believes.
 To be the Queen Crowned and rule the country though, the sisters must fight to the death and only one can win.
 I rated this 4 stars as it was an exciting start to the YA series.
 Each queen is different and I still can’t pick a side!
 I liked the plot and how things started to connect.
 I just wanted more of a battle – I wanted a real down and dirty fight to the death, but I suppose it’s all to come in the sequel!

-So that completes my first wrap up for this blog!
-Let me know what book/books you have read in the month of June – whether it’s paper/hardback, audio eBook, or graphic novels.
+So that completes my fifth wrap up for this blog!
+Let me know what book/books you have read in the month of October – whether it’s paper/hardback, audio, eBook, graphic novels or manga.
 They all count!
-Of course, if you have any recommendations, please feel free to let me know!
+If you have any recommendations, please feel free to let me know!